saipranathid/sdudigani_vsd-hdp/Day 8/README.md

 ![Alt Text](images/nmos_threshold3.png)
 **Applying +V<sub>gs</sub>**
   As the gate voltage rises above 0 V, the gate electrode becomes positively charged.
-- **Hole Depletion**: The electric field repels p-type holes away from the silicon–oxide interface, widening the depletion region beneath the gate.
+- **Hole Depletion**: The electric field repels p-type holes away from the silicon–oxide interface, forming the depletion region beneath the gate.
 - **Electron Attraction**: Negative carriers (electrons) from the n⁺ source/drain diffuse toward the gate region, beginning to accumulate at the silicon surface.
 - **Onset of Inversion** : These accumulated electrons form the first *“inversion layer”* under the oxide setting the stage for a continuous channel once V<sub>gs</sub> reaches the threshold voltage.

 ![Alt Text](images/nmos_threshold4.png)
 **Further Increase in V<sub>gs</sub>**
-  Once V<sub>gs</sub> exceeds V<sub>t</sub>, the inversion channel is already established.
+ As V<sub>gs</sub> continues to rise, the depletion region beneath the gate widens until the surface of the p-substrate between the n⁺ source and drain inverts to n-type material.
+This phenomenon is known as strong inversion (or surface inversion).
 - **Stable Depletion Width** : The depletion region under the gate stops widening additional gate bias doesn’t deepen depletion.
 - **Electron Supply from Source/Drain** : Electrons from the heavily doped n⁺ source/drain regions fill the channel region beneath the gate.
 - **Conductivity ∝ (V<sub>gs</sub> − V<sub>t</sub>)** : The density of mobile electrons in the channel increases with V<sub>gs</sub>, lowering channel resistance and boosting drain current for a given V<sub>DS</sub>.

+*The gate-to-source (V<sub>gs</sub>) voltage at which strong inversion happens is called as Threshold Volatge.*

 ### Effect of Subtrate/ Body Bias on Threshold Voltage
 *What is Body Effect?*